Playrix/psd_ockham/README.md

 **psd_ockham** is a command-line utility that reduces Photoshop .psd and .psb file size by removing parts of excessive XMP metadata.

-Latter versions of Photoshop have issue when XMP gets bloated with useless identifiers in the `<photoshop:DocumentAncestors>` element (https://forums.adobe.com/thread/1983397).
-Sometimes the size of blotated metadata exceeds the size of the rest file multiple times.
+Latter versions of Photoshop have issue when XMP gets bloated with numerous identifiers in the `<photoshop:DocumentAncestors>` element (https://forums.adobe.com/thread/1983397).
+These tags doesn't contain any useful information and can be safely removed.
+Sometimes psd files get extremely large and the size of bloated metadata exceeds the size of the rest of the file multiple times.

+psd_ockham removes all `DocumentAncestors`, `rdf:Bag` and `rdf:li` tags from metadata in psd and included smart-objects.
+It doesn't change psd structure, contents of the file or graphical layers.

 Utility does not require Photoshop and can be run on Windows, MacOS and Unix.

-## Usage
+## Usage from command line

 ```
 psd_ockham SOURCE_FILE [DESTINATION_FILE]